aridjayarecipes/cutesrecipes.web.app/content/post/2470-simple-way-to-make-super-quick-homemade-healthy-vegetable-soup.md

 1. Then add the vegetables and cover with lid.
 1. Let it boil for 3 minutes.
 1. Turn the heat to low and let it simmer for 20 minutes
-1. Once it&#39;s done, serve immediately
+1. Once it's done, serve immediately
 1. You can add diced chicken, beef or turkey if you wish